5 ways to sell to first-time buyers

 Letting a potential customer see a demonstration of your product/service will show them exactly how it works.
 This will be valuable if competitors haven’t got the same thing in place, you will be way more trustworthy towards a company if you see exactly what the product/service does.

-This is where you pay for “cheap” advertisement for example; you go to buy a pair of shoes from Amazon but end up cancelling.
-Later that day similar shoes display on another website such as Facebook, they then appear on another website etc. Remarketing allows you to target customers that have visited your website before.
+This is where you pay for “cheap” advertisements for example; you go to buy a pair of shoes from Amazon but end up cancelling.
+Later that day similar shoes display on another website such as Facebook, and they then appear on another website etc. Remarketing allows you to target customers that have visited your website before.
 This will then follow your buyer around their searches which costs £0.00 until they re-click that ad and even so it’s usually a third of what you paid at the start by using PPC (Pay Per Click).
-This can be a very effective way to gain extra leads from buyers that didn’t contact you/buy your service/product.
+This can be a very effective way to gain extra leads from buyers that didn’t contact you/or buy your service/product.

 Of course, this all depends on how much the product/service is such as if you sell a product for £20,000 the discount of just 5% is £1,000, compare that to a product that sells for £10.00 that’s only a discount of £0.50 which isn’t anything to write home about, so make sure you check the discount first!